feenkcom/gtoolkit/README.md

 - [Bloc](https://github.com/feenkcom/Bloc): the graphical framework
 - [Brick](https://github.com/feenkcom/Brick): the widget set

-# How to install
+## How to install

 Please install it via the instructions available at https://gtoolkit.com/install.

-# Get the code

-It is also possible to download the code.

-## How to get the latest vm and the latest code in one step
+## Get the latest vm and the latest code in one step

 MacOSX
 ```